 Cockapoos and Jackapoos are both active small hybrid dog breeds.
-This guide takes you through the similarities and differences of these two poodle mix breeds to make it easier for you to decide which puppy will fit your lifestyle best.
+This guide takes you through the similarities and differences between these two poodle mix breeds to make it easier for you to decide which puppy will fit your lifestyle best.

 Cockapoos are a mix of Cocker Spaniels and Poodles.
 A Jackapoo is a Jack Russel Terrier and Poodle mix.